Juneteenth 2024: What’s Happening

 Best Practices for Celebrating Juneteenth

 To successfully woo consumers, marketers must share authentic content.
-They should be genuine in their advertising approach and be sensitive to the significance of Juneteenth and Black culture, Ad Age says.
-And the publication posted a list of best practices; following are some highlights.
+They should be genuine in their advertising approach and be sensitive to the significance of Juneteenth and Black culture.
+Getsauce.com suggests that restaurants can effectively and respectfully commemorate Juneteenth in these ways:

 • Consult affluent Blacks, who are influencers and early adopters.